dremio/dremio-cloud-tools/charts/dremio_v2/docs/Values-Reference.md

 Type: String

-By default, this value is set to `metadata`.

-The valid values for `distStorage.aws.authentication` are `metadata` or `accessKeySecret`.
-When set to `metadata`, Dremio will attempt to use the instance profile of the EKS node to authenticate to the S3 bucket.
-When set to `accesskeySecret`, the values `distStorage.aws.credentials.accessKey` and `distStorage.aws.credentials.secret` are used to authenticate.
+The valid values for `distStorage.aws.authentication` are:
+* `metadata` (default) - Dremio will attempt to use the instance profile of the EKS node to authenticate to the S3 bucket.
+* `accessKeySecret` - The values `distStorage.aws.credentials.accessKey` and `distStorage.aws.credentials.secret` are used to authenticate.
+* `awsProfile` - The `distStorage.aws.credentials.awsProfileName` value is used to authenticate.

 ***Note***: Dremio does not support service account IAM roles on EKS.